High-Intensity-Prototyping-Labs/CEX/README.md

-# CEX.DEV
+# CEX
 The C-Extended Standard Library.

 ![CEX Logo](/img/cex.jpg)

 ## Purpose
-To satisfy the need for a centralized collection of high-quality types and methods for the C language.
+To satisfy the need for a centralized standard library extension for the C language.

+## Goals
+1. Conform to POSIX and ANSI C standards.
+2. Freely distribute the library across popular package repositories (Homebrew, AUR, etc.).

 ## FAQ
 ### Hasn't this been tried before?